-Prospective students may benefit from reviewing the following responses to frequently asked questions about the Master in Science (MS) in Regulatory Science program.
+Prospective students may benefit from reviewing the following responses to frequently asked questions about the Master in Science (MS) and Graduate Certificate in Regulatory Science programs.

 No, the program is exclusively online.